cslarsen/mersenne-twister/README.md

 designed with statistical simulations in mind, and should therefore be quite good for Monte Carlo simulations, probabilistic algorithms and so on.

+*UPDATE*: Mikael Leetmaa has pointed out that the generated numbers are not correct compared to the reference implementation!
+I've updated the `test-mt.cpp` file to reflect this.
+Will try to fix this.
+The numbers start to become wrong after a short time.

 You can read more about the [Mersenne Twister on Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Mersenne_twister).

 Drop-in replacement for libc's srand() and rand()